SafeMedia/safebox-client/README.md

 -   (alternatively) Connecting to official testnet:

 Same as above, but instead local node's Multiaddr in `peer`, just insert something that is not Multiaddr, or leave it empty.

+### Contribute

+Make/find an issue & create a PR - All contributions appreciated!